Country Biscuits

 Instructions

-- In small bowl, beat egg and milk lightly.
+- In small bowl, beat the large egg and whole milk lightly.
 Add egg mixture to flour ingredients and mix until combined.

-- Turn out on floured surface and knead 10-15 times.
-Roll out 3/4" - 1" thick and cut with biscuit cutter.
+- Turn dough out onto a lightly floured surface and knead 10-15 times.
+Roll out 3/4" – 1" thick and cut with a biscuit cutter.

 - Place biscuits on a baking sheet lined with parchment paper or a silicone baking mat.
-Bake until golden brown 10 -12 minutes.
-Remove and place biscuits on a wire cooling rack.
+Bake in preheated oven until golden brown, about 10 -12 minutes.
+Remove and place biscuits on a wire cooling rack, or keep warm in a wicker basket.

 Is it possible to make these and freeze them – either prior to baking, or after baking – for quick use?
 (Like you can get the frozen kind in bags at the grocery store).
 If so, which works better?
 Thanks!